 - Forsythia fruit also improves the over-oily skin and then tremendously reduces the possibility of an acne attack because of its inhibitory effect on the secretion of the sebaceous glands.

-Licorice root is a sweet and flavorful herb that has been used for thousands of years.
+Liquorice root is a sweet and flavorful herb that has been used for thousands of years.
 It is still one of the most widely used herbs in all herbal systems.
-Licorice is traditionally best known for its support to the skin and the liver.
+Liquorice is traditionally best known for its support to the skin and the liver.
 Herbalists always use this root in the form of detox tea to help soothe indigestion and the throat.

-- Licorice Root soothes gastrointestinal problems, stomach ulcers, heartburns, etc.
+- Liquorice root soothes gastrointestinal problems, stomach ulcers, heartburns, etc

-- Licorice Root reduces stress by giving relief to your adrenaline glands.
+- Liquorice root reduces stress by giving relief to your adrenaline glands

 Dandelion Root is the root of a plant that many of us consider as a pesky yard weed.
 But it is celebrated as a liver cleanser in the world of herbal medicine.
 Dandelion root is used traditionally to support the liver and skin.